Our overall assessment is negative. The proposed Directive is bad, and will not make the internet work for people.

 Right to Remix

-The EU should propose a user-generated content exception that would give users and creators the right to engage with cultural works to create and share new materials for non-commercial purposes.
-That exception should be mandatory and work the same way across the EU.
+The EU should have proposed a mandatory, EU-wide user-generated content exception that would give users and creators the right to engage with cultural works to create and share new materials for non-commercial purposes everywhere on the Internet.
+Instead, it proposed language that does not fully and clearly protect UGC the same way across the EU.

 Freedom of Panorama